 Giving space doesn’t hurt or help with reconciling

 Giving space is a neutral behavior.
 It doesn’t really damage your chance of reconciling; it just doesn’t do anything to build your relationship.
+The no contact rule has one major flaw.
 There is absolutely no way to build a relationship without interaction.
 This is why I don’t coach people who no longer have any contact with their spouse.
 The only way to build a relationship is by helping your spouse to enjoy talking and being with you.
 Giving space does not allow for that.

 Questions about Giving Space